TimMorrisDev/MS3-sustainable-supper/README.md

 Other than those issues, my python code was fully PEP8 compliant.

 ## Lighthouse Testing
-Initial lighthouse testing on the app found that some of the accessibillity could be improved.
+Initial lighthouse testing on the app found that some of the accessibility could be improved.
 I was able to improve this by adding 'alt' tags to my recipes using the jinja templating language to generate more informative descriptions based on the specific recipe title.

-I also added the 'aria-label' attirbute to any actionable buttons or link across the site to further improve accesibility.
+I also added the 'aria-label' attribute to any actionable buttons or link across the site to further improve accessibility.

 Once this issue was resolved, lighthouse testing returned the following results: